greydanus/greydanus.github.io/_posts/2017-02-27-differentiable-memory-and-the-brain.markdown

 layout: post
 comments: true
 title:  "Differentiable Memory and the Brain"
-excerpt: "DeepMind's Differentiable Neural Computer (DNC) represents the state of the art in differentiable memory models.
-I introduce an analogy between the DNC and human memory, then discuss where it breaks down."
+excerpt: "We compare the Differentiable Neural Computer, a strong neural memory model, to human memory and discuss where the analogy breaks down."
 date:   2017-02-27 11:00:00
 mathjax: true
 thumbnail: /assets/dnc/thumbnail.png
-author: Sam Greydanus
 ---

 <div class="imgcap_noborder">